 Before dental implants, dental bridges had been the go-to procedure for tooth replacement and can provide excellent results.
 The procedure involves shaping down the teeth on either side of the missing tooth.
 This then allows a dental crown to go on the two shaped teeth with a third dental crown anchored in the middle.
 It essentially is three crowns connected together that fill the space of the missing tooth.
 A bridge over an implant makes sense when there isn’t adequate bone for an implant to be placed, health concerns with placing an implant, or if the adjacent teeth already require major work.

 Each patient and scenario is unique when deciding your options on tooth replacement.
 If you are missing a tooth and/or teeth, or know you will be losing a tooth soon, contacting a dentist to discuss options is the best place to start.
-If you are seeking a dental office who has experience in both dental bridges and dental implants, call us today at Ruggless Dental, your Springfield IL dental office.
+If you are seeking a dental office who has experience in both dental bridges and dental implants, contact Ruggless Dental today - your Springfield IL dental office.